facebook/react-native-website/docs/typescript.md

 ## Getting Started with TypeScript

-If you're starting a new project, you can use the [TypeScript template][ts-template] to get you there faster:
+If you're starting a new project, there are a few different ways to get started.
+You can use the [default TypeScript template][ts-template]:

 ```sh
 react-native init MyAwesomeTSProject --template typescript
 ```

-Alternatively, you can use some of the community bootstrapping tools which can get you to a complete app faster:

-1. You can use Expo:
+You can use [Expo][expo] which has two TypeScript templates:

 ```sh
 npm install -g expo-cli
 expo init MyAwesomeTSProject
 ```

-2. Or you could use Ignite:
+Or you could use [Ignite][ignite] which also has a TypeScript template:

 ```sh
 npm install -g ignite-cli